GalaxyRuler/art-souk/DEVELOPMENT_SOLUTION.md

 The QR code generation system is now fully functional and ZATCA-compliant.
 The PDF invoice system should work correctly with the implemented QR code generation.

 **Ready for Testing**: The system is ready for comprehensive testing of the QR code generation and ZATCA-compliant invoice system.

+## Backend Structure

+The backend is now located in the `server/` directory (previously `apps/api`).
+All development commands should be run from the project root or the `server/` directory as needed.